Skip to main content

 Adding a table

-You can add a table from either the toolbar or using the slash “/” key.
+You can add a table by clicking the Table icon.
+Table icon from either the toolbar or the slash “/” menu.

 A forward slash typed in the FlexDoc Editor.
 A dropdown listing different types of blocks is shown.
 An arrow is pointing to the Table icon.
-Another arrow is pointing to the Table icon in the main toolbar in the FlexDoc Editor.
+Another arrow is pointing to the Table icon in the toolbar in the FlexDoc Editor.

 Resizing rows and columns